 "Now brother will deliver up brother to death, and a father his child; and children will rise up against parents and cause them to be put to death.
 And you will be hated by all for My name's sake.
 But he who endures to the end will be saved.
 When they persecute you in this city, flee to another.
 For assuredly, I say to you, you will not have gone through the cities of Israel before the Son of Man comes."

 a.
 Now brother will deliver up brother to death: Jesus knew that in some cases the gospel would divide family members, and that some of the most bitter persecution would take place among families.

 b.
-And cause them to be put to death: Jesus plainly said that persecution would sometime result in death.
-Though most Christians have endured persecution in economic or social arenas, though the centuries, literally millions have given their lives in faithfulness to Jesus.
+And cause them to be put to death: Jesus plainly said that persecution would sometimes result in death.
+Though most Christians have endured persecution in economic or social arenas, through the centuries, literally millions have given their lives in faithfulness to Jesus.

 c.
 You will be hated by all for My name's sake: At times this has been true; when entire cultures have hated the followers of Jesus.
 It seems strange that people who live by the kingdom expectations of Matthew 5-7 should be so greatly hated, but it is the same paradox that inspired the world to condemn and crucify the only sinless man ever to live.